ryanswapp/ember-phoenix-graphql/README.md

   }
 }
 ```
 Pretty cool huh?
-If you'd like to learn more about GraphQL I recommend you check out this (excellent guide)[https://learngraphql.com/].
+If you'd like to learn more about GraphQL I recommend you check out this [excellent guide](https://learngraphql.com/).